This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Mounting the tablet

-Connecting the Ball and Socket joint
+Connecting the Ball and Socket Joint

 Loosen the Safety Screw a few turns until you can easily snap the ball and socket joint together.
 Then finger tighten the Safety Screw to lock the device in place.
 Be careful not to tighten this too hard, or you will have a hard time loosening it.
 Simply tighten down with medium force, this will prevent the ball and socket joint from coming apart, while still allowing you to properly position the device at different angles for ideal viewing by your patients.

-Removing the Ball and Socket joint
+Removing the Ball and Socket Joint

 Loosen the Safety Screw a few turns (not all the way) and then rotate the joint to gently separate the device from the arm.
 It is important to support the arm while doing this so as not to put undue stress on the arm.
 After a few tries at this you will easily be able to remove and replace your media device in mere seconds.